British ice hockey league champions: Total titles won

 Teams in bold are current Elite Ice Hockey League members.
 Teams in italics are teams which play outside of the Elite Ice Hockey League.
 The remaining teams are defunct, although Dundee, Edinburgh (home of the Murrayfield Racers) and Manchester still have their own ice hockey teams.

 Total titles won by Home Nation

 Each of the four constituent nations of the United Kingdom have had at least one team who have been British champions.
-Teams from England have been league champions on 24 occasions, Scottish sides five times, while Welsh side Cardiff Devils and the Northern Ireland based Belfast Giants are the only sides from their parts of the United Kingdom to win the league.
+10 different teams from England have been league champions on 27 occasions, while 4 Scottish sides have won five times between them, while Welsh side Cardiff Devils (6) and the Northern Ireland based Belfast Giants (8) are the only sides from their parts of the United Kingdom to win the league.
+In 46 completed seasons, English sides have won 27 titles, while the Celtic nations combined have won 19.